Where are they now? Every English youngster to debut under Abramovich

 Once tipped for England honours, Woods joined Chelsea in a controversial £5million deal from Leeds alongside Tom Taiwo, with Ken Bates accusing the Blues of tapping up the 16-year-olds – with Danny Rose rejecting the move before leaving for Tottenham a year later.

 The midfielder became the fourth-youngest player to ever appear for Chelsea when he replaced Frank Lampard against Macclesfield Town, but he was relegated to the National League with Hartlepool in 2017 and is now at Dover Athletic.

 “I didn’t want to play for Chelsea either because I blamed them for it, even though it wasn’t [their fault], it was just what happened,” Hutchinson told The Guardian while reflecting on the knee injury which forced him to retire aged 21.

 He had already broken into the first team as a right-back, making his debut aged just 18, and eventually fought back to rejoin Chelsea after his knee markedly improved.
 A handful of appearances followed before he established himself as a Sheffield Wednesday favourite.

 Hutchinson’s contract has now expired at Hillsborough after being ostracised by manager Garry Monk.

 Mancienne was a highly-rated prospect in west London but decided to make a surprise move to Hamburg in 2011 for fear of falling into the same traps as many of his peers.

-“I was in the comfort zone at Chelsea and it is easy for players to rot away in that environment,” he told The Telegraph in September ahead of his return to Stamford Bridge with current club Nottingham Forest.
+“I was in the comfort zone at Chelsea and it is easy for players to rot away in that environment,” he told The Telegraph in September 2017, having returned to Nottingham Forest.

 It seems a long time ago that McEachran was being dubbed ‘the next Jack Wilshere’.
 It seems a long time ago that being ‘the next Jack Wilshere’ was a thing.